Golden Gate Area Council: Wolfeboro Pioneers

-The Wolfeboro Pioneers is one of the last surviving local BSA honor societies in the United States that has not been absorbed by the Order of the Arrow, the others being Tribe of Mic-O-Say, Firecrafter, and Tribe of Tahquitz The Wolfeboro Pioneers is a Boy Scout camping honor society based out of Camp Wolfeboro near Arnold, California.
+The Wolfeboro Pioneers is one of the last surviving local BSA honor societies in the United States that has not been absorbed by the Order of the Arrow, the others being Tribe of Mic-O-Say, Firecrafter, and Tribe of Tahquitz.
+The Wolfeboro Pioneers is a Boy Scout camping honor society based out of Camp Wolfeboro near Arnold, California.
 The society was founded in the summer of 1929 by returning Scouts and Scouters who were devoted to creating and preserving the camp's unique tradition.
 An insight into the society in 1996 is given by a Scouter on the Scouts-L list.

 Beginning in the 1930s, the Order of the Arrow absorbed many of the small Scouts BSA honor societies that had thrived during Scouting's first two decades.
 This happened in 1944 in Silverado Council.
 The Order of the Arrow established itself in Mt.
 Diablo Council in the early 1950s.

-Every summer, it inducts several adult leaders and roughly 100 Scouts, a good annual induction rate for a minor organization.
-These Scouts come not only from California, but from around the nation and world.
+Each summer, the organization inducts several adult leaders and approximately 100 Scouts.
+Members originate from California, other U.S. states, and international locations.